robertwenquan/nyu-course-assignment/web-search-engine/search/readme.md

 -rw-r--r--  1 robert  staff    143 Oct 24 15:00 word_search.h
 ```

-In each directory, we have prepared the Makefile for you.
+In the directory, we have prepared the Makefile for you.
 It is tested on MacOS Yosemite and Ubuntu Linux 14.04.
 There is no guarantee that will work on other platform but it may work with miminum modification on any unix like systems.

 ```bash
 $ make